Exilio016/Image-Compression/README.md

 * Read compressed image
 * Apply Huffman decompression
 * Aplly the Inverse FFT in the decompressed image
-* Save the new image
+* Show the image in the screen